 10- Plank Leg Lift

-But if the sixty seconds is too difficult for you, you can start with ten seconds, then relax for ten seconds and hold the plank for another ten seconds.
-And to see the progress, repeat this set three to five times a day.
-But do not think that ten seconds on a plank is pointless, actually, planking to shorter periods of time is an effective training that can help you build strength.
+However, if sixty seconds is too difficult for you, you can start with ten seconds, relax for ten seconds, and hold the plank for another ten seconds.
+To see progress, repeat this set three to five times a day.
+But don’t think that ten seconds on the plank is useless-in fact, planking for shorter periods of time is an effective workout that can help you build strength.